Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #13

 Although this research study is not about cancer, it does offer you a glimpse into how science is using Gold Nanoparticles to make CRISPR more efficient.

-'CRISPR' stands for (Clustered Regularly Interspaced Short Palindromic Repeats) it is a genome-editing tool that is centered on splicing DNA.
+'CRISPR' stands for Clustered Regularly Interspaced Short Palindromic Repeats.
+It is a genome-editing tool that is centered on splicing DNA.

-Furthermore, researchers have found that the longer the CRISPR-Cas9 DNA-editing-tool is in the body, it becomes a threat to the body because it could make unwanted 'edits.'
+Furthermore, researchers have found that the longer the CRISPR-Cas9 DNA-editing tool is in the body, it becomes a threat to the body because it could make unwanted 'edits.'

-After CRISPR's delivery was made it altered genes related to HIV and certain blood disorders, researchers said that "it’s a promising step toward addressing CRISPR’s critical delivery problems."
+After CRISPR's delivery was made, it altered genes related to HIV and certain blood disorders.
+Researchers said that "it’s a promising step toward addressing CRISPR’s critical delivery problems."

 "As efficient couriers, they (gold nanoparticles) could reduce the need for engineered viruses and specialized research centers.
 And that could help make these emerging, high-tech treatments accessible and affordable."
 “Gene therapy has a lot of potential across many diseases, but the process we have right now is just not feasible in every place in the world.”
 “We want to end up delivering gene therapy in a syringe.
 This gold nanoparticle represents the first possibility we have to do that for blood stem cells.” - Dr. Jennifer Adair of Fred Hutchenson |